AriezLabs/blog/content/blog/xbox.md

 So I bought the original Xbox One in 2015 when it was on sale for like 200 bucks.
 It's mostly just been sitting around, but recently I gave it another shot because COVID-19-induced homeoffice did not work well for me.
 I was getting distracted a *lot* on my work computer, and I think a lot of that was because it also doubled as a personal machine/gaming rig.
 So busting out the Xbox again was one way to have a separate work environment and hopefully improve that.

-I was originally planning to build a separate gaming rig, but I realized that over the years I've become casual enough that the Xbox would work perfectly fine for my purposes.
-Even the fact that I only own about four Xbox games and console games are usually expensive isn't a problem due to [Game Pass](https://www.xbox.com/en-US/xbox-game-pass).
-I'm paying the same monthly price as Netflix for more games than I'll ever get around to playing.
+I used to be more of a PC gamer, so I was originally planning to build a separate gaming rig, but I realized that since I quit competitive PC games (got a tendency to become way too invested in them) the Xbox would work perfectly fine for me.
+And [Game Pass](https://www.xbox.com/en-US/xbox-game-pass) solves the issue that my whole games library is on Steam.
+Instead of shelling out a grand+ for a new machine, I now get access to more games than I'll ever get around to playing for the same cost as Netflix.

 I can't choose which games I get, but I don't really care that much nowadays.
 The selection is big enough that there'll always be a few interesting games, and I'm just looking for something that I can relax with for an hour or five after work.

-So I went ahead and downloaded a few titles that seemed nice - Forza Horizon 4, Fallout 76, The Outer Worlds, and boom - about 75% of disk space gone.
+Happy with this "new" setup, I went ahead and downloaded a few titles that seemed nice - Forza Horizon 4, Fallout 76, The Outer Worlds, and boom - about 75% of disk space gone.

 Back in the day I thought CoD MW2 was huge at like 16GB, but things have gotten ridiculous nowadays.
 The newest CoD clocks in at **200+GB**.
 Seems like game sizes is one area where Moore's law held up.